Tetsu45/Huffman_Code_FPGA/README.md

 https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax
 #Overview

-This project implements a Huffman Decoder System usign  synthesizabl Verilog-2001 for simulation.
+This project implements a Huffman Decoder System usign  synthesizable Verilog-2001 for simulation.
 It provides a modular and reusable RTL architecture for decoding variable-length Huffman codes using a barrel-shift register (implemented in the shift_reg.v) controlled by a finite state machine (FSM).

 The system we used  accepts encoded bit sequences (1–4 bits at a time), aligns and buffers them internally, and then produces decoded symbols as output.